-- 87. In jurisdictions with a court-based model, the relevant banking authority should be heard before authorising the provision of post-liquidation financing by group entities.
-In jurisdictions with an administrative model, such post-liquidation financing should be assessed by the liquidator and may require approval by the administrative liquidation authority. - 88.
-When, before entering into liquidation, a bank has received intra-group services from one or more group entities, and those entities continue to operate or are transferred, in whole or in part, to a third party, the continuation or termination of the existing service arrangements should be at the discretion of the liquidator, to be communicated within a reasonable period of time from the date of entering into liquidation.
-The counterparty of the bank should not be able to terminate the service agreement solely based on the commencement of the bank liquidation proceeding, provided that the bank continues to meet the substantive obligations under the service agreement.
+- 84. Transactions between members of a banking group should, as a general rule, be subject to the general provisions on the treatment of related party claims (see Chapter 8.
+Creditor Hierarchy, Section D.4).
+Any exceptions or special rules concerning the treatment in liquidation of liquidity support provided by group entities prior to the liquidation proceeding should be subject to strict safeguards and conditions. - 85.
+In jurisdictions with a predominantly court-based model, before the provision of postliquidation financing by group entities is authorised, the relevant banking authority should be heard in both any liquidation proceedings of group entities providing financing and in the liquidation proceeding of the group entity receiving such post-liquidation financing.
+In jurisdictions with an administrative model, the provision of post-liquidation financing should be assessed by the liquidator of both the group entity providing it and the group entity receiving it, and may require approval by the administrative liquidation authority. - 86.
+When a bank has received intra-group services from one or more group entities before entering into liquidation, and those entities continue to operate or their operations have been transferred, in whole or in part, to a third party, the continuation or termination of the existing service arrangements should be at the discretion of the bank's liquidator.
+The liquidator should also have the power to re-negotiate and modify pre-existing intragroup service agreements or enter into new service agreements on commercial terms.